 Free webinars - advance registration needed

-Whether you're an experience privacy officer or new in the field, pick Kate’s brain for free for an hour, in this live webinar.
+Whether you're an experienced privacy officer or new in the field, pick Kate’s brain for free for an hour, in this live webinar.
 No charge, but you’ll need to register in advance.

 Kate Dewhirst Health Law